PhD Programme Director

 We offer supervision across a wide range of subjects, reflecting the Department’s strength in depth in Comparative Politics, International Relations and Political Theory.

-With regard to International Relations we offer supervision with respect to: international cooperation and international organisations; international political economy; international development; international security; human rights; gender and development; foreign aid; foreign policy analysis; humanitarianism; post-war conflict and violence; legitimacy and communicative ethics; just war tradition; English School; transnational politics (non-state actors).
+In International Relations we offer supervision with respect to: war, violent conflict and strategtic strudies , philosophical approaches to war and peace, including the just war tradition; international security; post-war conflict and violence; international cooperation and international organisations; international political economy; international development; international security; securitisation theory; human rights; gender and development; foreign aid; foreign policy analysis; humanitarianism; post-war conflict and violence; legitimacy and communicative ethics; just war tradition; the English School of IR Theory; transnational politics (non-state actors).

 In Political Theory we can supervise PhD theses on: contemporary Anglo-American political philosophy; contemporary social theory; the history of political thought; human nature and politics; ethics and international politics; cosmopolitanism; distributive justice; feminist theory.